 Only use a gentle shampoo.
 That means no sulfates.

 Sulfates are what give shampoo its suds.
 Look for milder plant-based alternatives that won’t strip your hair.

 Grey Hair Needs Moisture

 Look for conditioners with ingredients that nourish and strengthen your hair strand like:

 ✅ Panthenol and hydrolyzed barley protein: help retain moisture and add strength to the inside of the hair strand.

-✅ Jojoba oil and shea butter: seal and protect your hair’s outer layer (the cuticle) without weighing your hair down.
+✅ Jojoba oil and shea butter: we use these in our leave-in conditioner Mend to seal and protect your hair’s outer layer (the cuticle) without weighing your hair down.

 ✅ Coconut oil: locks moisture into your strands to smooth and repair damaged hair and split ends.

 ✅ Jojoba and avocado oil: these moisturizing seed oils are a gloss-boosting solution to dull and dry grey hair.6

 Grey hair is dry hair and it can be frustrating to have constantly thirsty locks.
 Don’t despair – if you use the right moisturizing products, your grey hair will be smooth and manageable again.